Smart Winter Jobs for Landscapers

 We rounded up some off-season ideas to keep in your back pocket to help generate some more business that don't depend on the weather

 1. Gutter Cleaning

 Cleaning out gutters is a simple service everyone needs and that you can offer without investing in any additional equipment.
 Most homeowners recognize the importance of cleaning out their gutters before winter, but many would be happy to hand that chore over to someone else.

-Fall is the perfect season for pressure washing many different surfaces and you can often find a pressure washer that’s up to the job for under $200.
+Warm winter days make for perfect pressure washing conditions.
+If you don't have the equipment, you can often find a pressure washer. that’s up to the job for under $200.
 Some pressure washing services you can offer are:

 You can even use a pressure washer to easily clean out gutters.
 Just be sure to familiarize yourself with the right detergent type for each different surface before you start offering this service.

 3. Winter Lawn Prep

 There are plenty of tasks to not only prepare your lawn for winter but also maintenance to perform during the cold months.
 Most people would probably be glad to hand them over to you.
 These include:

 - Trimming trees and shrubs.